tradlyplatform/marketplace-api/puffin-v2/docs/appfeatures.md

 - When you are building hybrid marketplace, you want to have different stake holders to open accounts.
 And the accounts perhaps need different information than the primary information.
 - By Default, we only collect the Name and Description of the account registration
-- You can configure additional attributes (HOW TO CONFIGURE : LINK)  based on your business nature
+- You can configure additional attributes ([HOW TO CONFIGURE](http://localhost:3001/docs/superadmin-guide#accounts-usersprofiles))  based on your business nature
 - You can create multiple categories of accounts
 - You can create additional attributes specific to an account category rather than overall